mrtoaf/sara-ai-agent/README.md

 # S.A.R.A Terminal Interface

-S.A.R.A (Solana Automated Rugpull Analyzer) is a tokenized AI assistant built for degen traders.
+S.A.R.A (Sandbox Anti-Rug Assembly) is a tokenized AI assistant built for degen traders.
 It provides rapid token analysis and insights into Solana memecoins, combining technical know-how with playful, meme-inspired humor.
 The backend leverages OpenRouter for chat completions and Solsniffer for token data, while offering a retro terminal-like UI for a fun and interactive experience.

 ## Features